 “The New Venture Challenge and the Innovation Fund both challenge you to think critically about the business and directly address potential challenges, and they do this in complementary ways,” said John Colson.
 “The Innovation Fund has a great deal of expertise in biotech as well as a team of student associates doing diligence in real time, so you are able to get market feedback independently, then use that data to fine tune story and strategy.
 The New Venture Challenge challenges you to communicate your business in new ways and you get feedback not only on strategy and your business plan, but also on how you tell your story.
 It’s pretty amazing to go from the first in-class pitch where it’s a struggle to communicate the concept and the judges can’t follow, to having a second in-class pitch that gets them excited and sitting in the front of their chairs eager to hear more, not just because the business plan is compelling, but because the story rings true.”

 Since competing in these programs, ClostraBio has continued to work out of the Polsky Exchange as part of the Polsky Incubator, and recently became the newest signee of a UCGo!
 Startup License.
 Created in 2015, the UCGo!
 Startup License is an optional, standardized license agreement to increase entrepreneurship at the University.

 ClostraBio’s growth has attracted the attention of other investors.
-Joe Mansueto, University of Chicago trustee and the founder of Chicago-based investment research company Morningstar, and Daniel and Angela Oakey, a Virginia-based couple whose children suffer from severe food allergies, have joined with previous investors and the previous funds from the University of Chicago to complete ClostraBio’s $3.5 million seed round.
+Joe Mansueto, AB’78, MBA’80, the founder of Chicago-based investment research company Morningstar Inc., and Daniel and Angela Oakey, a Virginia-based couple whose children suffer from severe food allergies, have joined with previous investors and the previous funds from the University of Chicago to complete ClostraBio’s $3.5 million seed round.